Policy on Export Controls

 Policy Statement

 It is the policy of UNC-Chapel Hill that all individuals or entities acting on behalf of the University must comply with all United States export control laws and regulations, including the U.S. Department of Commerce's Export Administration Regulations (EAR), the U.S. Department of State's International Traffic in Arms Regulations (ITAR), and the regulations administered by the U.S. Treasury Department's Office of Foreign Assets Control (OFAC).
 Export control regulations are detailed and complex.
-Their application is defined both by the content being transferred and by the transfer destination, and both factors extend beyond what is intuitive.
+Their application is defined both by the item being transferred and by the transfer destination, and both factors extend beyond what is intuitive.
 Export control regulations also apply to certain transfers of technical information and money outside the United States.
-The UNC-Chapel Hill Export Control Office is responsible for conveying detailed procedural requirements specific to activities that involve export controlled items and/or Controlled Unclassified Information (CUI) through this policy and additional standard operating procedures (SOPs).
+The UNC-Chapel Hill Export Compliance Office is responsible for conveying detailed procedural requirements specific to activities that involve export-controlled items and/or information, including Controlled Unclassified Information (CUI), through this policy and additional standard operating procedures (SOPs).

 UNC-Chapel Hill does not conduct or accept funding for Classified Research.

-Depending on the type of technology/data or end user/end use of that technology or data, an export license from the U.S. Department of Commerce or the U.S. Department of State must be obtained before a foreign person may be given access to an export-controlled item or before an export-controlled item may be transferred to a foreign country.
-It is the responsibility of any individual listed in the "Scope of Applicability" section of this policy to actively review interactions and transactions for any potential export control nexus based on the information in this policy and supporting SOPs, and to report those questions or concerns to UNC-Chapel Hill's Export Control Officer.
-Investigators, schools/college, and departments must assist in addressing potential export control issues and in developing appropriate technology control plans or applying for licenses as needed.
+Depending on the type of technology/data or end use/user of that technology or data, an export license from the U.S. Department of Commerce or the U.S. Department of State may be required before a foreign person may be given access to an export-controlled item or information, or before an export-controlled item or information may be transferred to a foreign country.
+It is the responsibility of any individual listed in the "Scope of Applicability" section of this policy to actively review interactions and transactions for any potential export control nexus based on the information in this policy and supporting SOPs, and to report those questions or concerns to UNC-Chapel Hill's Export Compliance Office.
+Investigators, schools, colleges, departments, and other University organizations must assist in addressing potential export control issues and in developing appropriate technology control plans or applying for licenses as needed.

-Individuals traveling internationally on behalf of UNC-Chapel Hill must contact the Export Control Office before traveling.
-Each individual must ensure that any information to be discussed while abroad or any items to be taken abroad are not controlled, or, if controlled, that proper licenses are in place.
-Biological samples must never be transferred without an official agreement in place and prior authorization from UNC-Chapel Hill's Export Control Office.
+Individuals traveling internationally on behalf of UNC-Chapel Hill must contact the Export Compliance Office before traveling.
+Each individual must ensure that any information to be discussed while abroad or any items to be taken abroad are not controlled, or, if controlled, that proper government licenses or authorizations are in place.
+Biological samples must never be transferred without an official agreement in place and prior authorization from UNC-Chapel Hill's Export Compliance Office.

-In addition, UNC-Chapel Hill's Export Control Office is responsible for U.S. sanctions, laws, and regulations.
-Each individual must ensure that all international travel destinations, international collaborations, payments, or other interactions with sanctioned destinations, parties, or entities have been reviewed and approved by UNC-Chapel Hill's Export Control Office.
+In addition, UNC-Chapel Hill's Export Compliance Office is responsible for ensuring that University activities are compliant with U.S. economic and trade sanctions laws and regulations.
+Each individual must ensure that all international travel destinations, international collaborations, payments, or other interactions with sanctioned destinations, parties, or entities have been reviewed and approved by UNC-Chapel Hill's Export Compliance Office.

-Shipping tangible items outside of the United States may require an export license.
-Shippers should submit the UNC-Chapel Hill Export Control Review Form for International Shipments and receive appropriate export license review from the UNC-Chapel Hill Export Control Office.
-Shippers should also contact UNC-Chapel Hill’s Environment, Health and Safety Office with details of their shipment before completing any shipping related transactions.
+Shipping items outside of the United States may require an export license.
+Shippers should submit the UNC-Chapel Hill Export Control Review Form for International Shipments and receive appropriate export license review from the UNC-Chapel Hill Export Compliance Office.
+Shippers should also contact UNC-Chapel Hill’s Environment, Health and Safety Office with details of their shipment before completing any shipping-related transactions.

-UNC-Chapel Hill's Export Control Office partners with offices, departments, and individuals across the entire UNC-Chapel Hill enterprise.
-Any individual or organization with authority over a process or transaction with export control implications must work collaboratively with UNC-Chapel Hill's Export Control Officer to establish a reasonable risk mitigation plan.
+UNC-Chapel Hill's Export Compliance Office partners with offices, departments, and individuals across the entire UNC-Chapel Hill enterprise.
+Any individual or organization with authority over a process or transaction with export control implications must work collaboratively with UNC-Chapel Hill's Export Compliance Office to establish a reasonable risk mitigation plan.

-Failure to comply with these regulations can result in severe civil and criminal penalties for both the employee moving the item/information out of the country and for the employee's institution.
-Researchers at other universities and other individuals who have violated these laws have received jail sentences and heavy fines.
+Failure to comply with export control laws can result in severe civil and criminal penalties for both the individual member of the university personnel moving the item or information out of the country and for the institution as a whole.
+Individuals and entities, including researchers at other universities, who have violated these laws have received prison sentences, heavy fines, and other penalties, such as loss of government funding.

 Exceptions